Knuckles' Chaotix: Legacy

 With the exception of Mighty, all Chaotix members have become recurring characters in the Sonic series.
 (Note: Games featuring the Chaotix include Sonic Heroes (2003), Shadow the Hedgehog (2005), Sonic Rivals 2 (2007), the Nintendo DS version of Sonic Colors (2010), Sonic Generations, and Sonic Forces (2017); Espio is a playable character in the arcade game Sonic the Fighters (1996) and Vector is playable in Mario & Sonic at the Olympic Games (2007) and its sequels.)
 The characters initially did not reappear until Sonic Heroes in 2003.
 Director Takashi Iizuka said that Sonic Team revived the Chaotix because the studio thought they were unique and had never used them.
 Iizuka considers the Heroes version of the characters different from the 32X one, claiming to have created new characters simply using the same designs.
-The group had storylines in the Sonic the Hedgehog comic series produced by Archie Comics and Sonic the Comic by Fleetway Publications, as well as in the anime series Sonic X. While Game Informer considered the Chaotix to be among the best characters of the franchise and are underutilized, GamesRadar considered the introduction of the Chaotix a negative turning point for the series as it "diluted the Sonic-verse by introducing tons of shitty characters".
+The group had storylines in the Sonic the Hedgehog comic series produced by Archie Comics and Sonic the Comic by Fleetway Publications, as well as in the anime series Sonic X. As part of the Sonic franchise's 35th anniversary in 2026, an audio drama about the Chaotix entitled Sonic the Hedgehog Presents: The Chaotix Casefiles was released on streaming services.
+The series spanned eight episodes from January 27th to March 17th, and has accumulated over two million downloads.

+While Game Informer considered the Chaotix to be among the best characters of the franchise and are underutilized, GamesRadar considered the introduction of the Chaotix a negative turning point for the series as it "diluted the Sonic-verse by introducing tons of shitty characters".
 James Stephanie Sterling felt that all the Chaotix lacked redeeming qualities, calling Vector "Idiot the Crocodile" and Espio "Generic Brooder the Chameleon".
 They singled out Charmy for particular ridicule, feeling he was annoying and noting his high-pitched voice.
 Mighty would eventually return as a playable character in Sonic Mania Plus in 2018.